Distributionally Robust Regret Optimal Control Under Moment-Based Ambiguity Sets: Convex Reformulation

 The expected regret of an affine control policy $\phi(w) = Kw + v$ can be expressed as $\Eset_P[R(\policy(\dist),\dist)] = \traceB{\big}{D \, \Eset_P[(\Delta\dist+\aff)(\Delta\dist+\aff)^\top]}$, where $\Delta := K-\Kor$.
 Using this reformulation, the worst-case expected regret can be decomposed into two separate maximization problems---one over the disturbance mean $\mu$ and the other over the disturbance covariance $\Sigma$:

-where $C(K):=(K-\Kor)^\top D (K-\Kor).$ Note that the optimization over the disturbance mean requires maximizing a convex quadratic function.
+Note that optimizing over the disturbance mean $\mu$ requires maximizing a convex quadratic function, which results in a nonconvex optimization problem.
 While this nonconvexity might lead one to conclude that problem \eqref{eq:mroc} is computationally intractable, the following lemma resolves this issue. \begin{lem} \rm Let $r\ge0$, $y_0\in\Rset^{\Nx}$, $C\in\Rset^{\Nu\times \Nx}$, and $D\in\Sset^{\Nu}_{++}$.
-It holds that where the optimal value of the minimax problem is attained by the solutions $(x^\opt,\,y^\opt)=(-C y_0,\, y_0 \pm \sqrt{r} \xi)$ and $\xi$ denotes a leading unit eigenvector of the matrix $C^\top D C$. \end{lem} Using Lemma \ref{lem:minimax_xy} and the decomposition of the worst-case expected regret in \eqref{eq:mroc_separable}, we can now derive an equivalent convex reformulation of the \DRROC problem \eqref{eq:mroc}.
+It holds that

+where the optimal value of the minimax problem is attained by the solutions $(x^\opt,\,y^\opt)=(-C y_0,\, y_0 \pm \sqrt{r} \xi)$ and $\xi$ denotes a leading unit eigenvector of the matrix $C^\top D C$. \end{lem} Using Lemma \ref{lem:minimax_xy} and the decomposition of the worst-case expected regret in \eqref{eq:mroc_separable}, we can now derive an equivalent convex reformulation of the \DRROC problem \eqref{eq:mroc}.